Skip to content

 remove_images boolean Remove all images used by the deployment (currently not supported in docker swarm mode) true

-remove_dir boolean Remove the cloned repository in the data directory after the deployment is removed (Setting this to false is useful e.g. when you use bind mounts and want to keep the data) true
+remove_dir boolean Remove the cloned repository in the data directory after the deployment is removed (Setting this to false is useful e.g. when you use bind mounts with relative paths and want to keep the data or if you have multiple services in the same repo and only wish to destroy one) true

 Example